top of page

 Financial Education

 Along with providing loans, the Fountain Fund is committed to offering information and resources related to finances and credit building.
-This required financial literacy training includes group workshops as well as one-on-one financial coaching for our Client Partners to give them the information, understanding and skills to build credit.
+This required financial literacy training includes online curriculum as well as access to group workshops and one-on-one financial coaching for our Client Partners to give them the information, understanding, and skills to build credit.

 Financial Education